iqr-lab/docs/computer-vision/intel-nucs.md

 ## Intel Realsense

+Ensure that your kernel version (`uname -r`) is supported by the `librealsense-dkms` package [here](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md#using-pre-build-packages).

+If not, please follow the following section on downgrading your kernel **BEFORE** installing `librealsense`.

 Please install `librealsense` from distribution following [`/computer-vision/intel-realsense.md`](https://iqr.cs.yale.edu/docs/computer-vision/intel-realsense.html).
 Note the manual installation step required for NUCs only.

+## Kernel Downgrade

+1. Install Mainline
+   > ```sh
+   > sudo apt-add-repository -y ppa:cappelikan/ppa
+   >
+   > sudo apt update
+   >
+   > sudo apt install mainline
+   > ```
+2. Install the downgraded kernel via Mainline
+3. Reboot and hold `Esc` to access the GRUB menu

+   Hint: If you held `Esc` for too long (which is very likely), you will enter the GRUB prompt instead.
+Execute `normal`, then tap `Esc` until the menu shows up

+4. Boot from the downgraded kernel in the Advanced Ubuntu Boot Options
+5. Uninstall any newer kernels from Mainline so that Ubuntu boots to the downgraded kernel by default.

+   Hint: You may need to uninstall some `generic-hwe` image/headers packages before this step.
+If this is the case, use

+   > ```sh
+   > dpkg --list | grep linux-image # to find the exact package name of linux-image-xxx
+   > sudo apt-get purge linux-image-xxx
+   > ```

 ## Networking